 I really don’t understand the whole ‘eating out’ thing, where you pay twice the price, for mediocre food, while sitting in stuffy, uncomfortable surroundings.
 At the same time, I would forever choose chip shop food over any restaurant that I know.
 Because there are differences between chip shop food and restaurants, where, for example, I find the batter of fish and chips to be fuller and fluffier from chip shops, and the chips are almost always double deep fried, and there will likely be a decent range of sauces to choose from.
-Rather than just a dollop of tartare sauce and maybe a lemon wedge.
+Rather than just a dollop of tartar sauce and maybe a lemon wedge.
 And, while chip shop food is good to eat on the go, which ironically is “eating out”, I normally just order takeaway food for delivery.
 So I can enjoy them alongside the things that I like, with the comforts of home, and without people around to annoy me.
 Anyway, here I share some of the weird and wonderful chip shop food in Northern Ireland and the best takeaway food on the menu.

 I should really point out that “Supper” in Northern Ireland is slang for “and Chips” (e.g. a ‘Fish Supper’ is ‘Fish and Chips’).
 So a Pastie Supper is Pastie and chips.
 But pasties in Northern Ireland are very different to the better-known pasties of Cornwall, where they are almost always deep-fried, instead of being baked like Cornish Pasties.
 And Cornish Pasties would probably be considered health food in comparison.
 As, like almost all takeaway food in Northern Ireland, they really are not healthy at all.
-But a Pastie Supper is about as Northern Irish as it gets, where sectarian songs are sung about them, and it is deservedly celebrated in our beautiful seaside town of Bangor with the “Pastie Supper Lover” sculpture in Pickie Fun Park.
+But a Pastie Supper is about as Northern Irish as it gets, where sectarian songs are sung about them, and it is deservedly celebrated in our beautiful seaside city of Bangor with the “Pastie Supper Lover” sculpture in Pickie Fun Park.
 Otherwise, it’s a spiced pork, potato and onion pie, that has been dipped in batter, and deep-fried to delicious.

 The Cowboy Supper is a chip topped with baked beans (likely Heinz or similar) with a couple of deep fried sausages thrown on top.
 It’s also a supper I’ve never bothered with until recently, despite being a staple in Northern Ireland’s chips shops for as long as I can remember.
 So this was specifically for research.
 And I can’t say it appealed to me, as expected, where the sausages are overly salty, and beans just really don’t have much flavour to them.
 As there are just so many sauce alternatives to mix-and-match with these days.
 Anyway, it is another unique chip shop food in Northern Ireland, albeit not the best, and I have no real idea where the “cowboy” reference appeared from.
 Although, by Googling “cowboy food” it seems “Beans were a staple on the frontier.
 They’re high in protein, and they stick to your ribs” and “Aside from meat, cowboys ate a lot of beans”.
 But thankfully chip shop food has progressed from the frontier days, and I’d much rather my sausages were battered, and my sauce was good and spicy.
 “Frank and Beans!”.